nocalhost/bookinfo/README.md

 - Changed the framework of reviews service to spring-boot.
 Nothing but everyone loves spring-boot.
 - Configured GitHub Action for every microservice to auto build Docker images.
 - Added a .nocalhost directory to support development with nocalhost.

-# About `.nocalhost` directory

-`.nocalhost` is a directory in the root of repository which stores the configurations of nocalhost.
-In this case, the file `config.yaml`: https://github.com/nocalhost/bookinfo/blob/main/.nocalhost/config.yaml

 # How to start?